eserlxl/vglog-filter/doc/USAGE.md

 7.  **Deduplication Issues**:
     -   **Too Much Deduplication**: If you're losing important information due to aggressive deduplication, try increasing the `--depth` parameter.
     -   **Not Enough Deduplication**: If you're seeing too many duplicates, try decreasing the `--depth` parameter or use `--depth 0` for maximum precision.

+8.  **Stream Processing Behavior**:
+    -   **Note**: In stream mode (including stdin), the tool outputs only the region after the *last* marker encountered (if any).
+If no marker is found, the entire input is processed.
+This behavior is different from file mode and is designed for efficiency.

 If you're still facing issues, refer to the [FAQ](FAQ.md) or [Developer Guide](DEVELOPER_GUIDE.md) for more in-depth troubleshooting and development information.